UniBreakfast/midjourney-showcase/README.md

-# A tool to get image info from Midjourney API, and save it and images themselves locally
+# A tool to get images info from Midjourney API, and save it and images themselves locally

+236 images in `localDB.json` and counting.
+It's 1GB of images already.

 To start it up, run `npm start` in the root directory.
+It will create an `images` folder in the root directory, and save all new published prompts and images in it.
+It will also index all the images in a `localDB.json` file.
+Images known before (i.e. already in the `localDB.json` file) will not be downloaded again.

+If you actually don't have all known images downloaded yet, you can run `npm run fetch` to download all images mentioned in the `localDB.json` file along with the newly published.
+Or you can delete the `images` folder and run `npm start` to download all images.
+That's what will happen the first time you run the tool.

-In order to accumulate more info/images you'll need to run it regularly (daily).
+In order to accumulate more info/images you'll need to run `npm start` regularly (1-3 times a day seems enough to me 😁).

 ![image](https://user-images.githubusercontent.com/19654456/193405974-4b918d10-d625-463a-bbe2-ef42e3898dbc.png)
 ![image](https://user-images.githubusercontent.com/19654456/193406017-7fcaac3d-b8c2-4c6f-aa31-4ba576d629e3.png)